-Quartzsite is literally a one-horse town and if you sneeze short, you may just miss it completely.
+Quartzsite is, literally, a one-horse town.
+And if you sneeze short, you may just miss it completely.
 If you need groceries, a pack of underwear or socks, and other necessities, you’ll have to drive to Blythe (22 miles west) or Parker (35 miles north).

-When we went to Quartzsite…
+When we went to Quartzsite

 It’s a pilgrimage and gathering place…

 Of course, you have to want to boondock to really enjoy it’s true ambiance.
-Boondocking on the BLM is where the real fun is at because it certainly isn’t in the town itself; well except maybe Silly Al’s and the infamous ‘Bookstore’ where an elderly gentleman wears nothing but…
+Boondocking on the BLM is where the real fun is.
+Because it certainly isn’t in the town itself; well except maybe Silly Al’s and the infamous bookstore where an elderly gentleman wears nothing.